danelahman/tempore-lang/README.md

 Resuming twice under `Op # 1` fails likewise under an upper bound, since `rho + rho <= 1 + rho` fails already for `rho = 2`; under a lower bound it is accepted, as `rho >= 0` always holds.

-Nested handlers quantify over one grade per case, and a message names the continuation each grade belongs to, so that a constraint mentioning several of them can be read.

 ### The context of an operation case